 The Clare Island Community Action Plan 2014-2019 has been launched by Michael Ring TD, Minister of State at the Department of Transport, Tourism, and Sport.

-The Community Futures Day event was held in Clare Island Community Centre on Sunday, 9th November, 2014.
+The Community Futures Day event was held at Clare Island Community Centre on Sunday, 9th November 2014.

-Addressing the large gathering, Minister Ring thanked the islanders for their their hospitality, community spirit, and for their active involvement in the preparation of the Community Action Plan.
+Addressing the large gathering, Minister Ring thanked the Islanders for their hospitality, community spirit, and for their active involvement in the preparation of the Community Action Plan.

 The Community Futures Day commenced with the blessing and launch of a Currach at Clare Island pier and, following the launch by Minister Ring, the event concluded with music and dance.

 Clare Island Community Action Plan 2014-219

 The Clare Island Community Action Plan 2014-219 is broken into four main strategies and priorities to include:

 (2) Economy – as in the opportunities to develop the Clare Island economy